Actions of St Eloi Craters: British preparations

-German miners could be heard above the deep galleries, which showed that the galleries had been advanced under the German lines but the British deep mines, D1, D2, H1, H4 and F appeared to be safe from discovery.
-Work was stopped on mine I, the furthest west, which was thought to be most vulnerable to exposure and on 10 March 1916, the Germans blew a camouflet which collapsed 20 ft of the gallery.
+German miners could be heard above the deep galleries, that showed that the galleries had been advanced under the German lines but the British deep mines, D1, D2, H1, H4 and F appeared to be safe from discovery.
+Work was stopped on mine I, the furthest west, that was thought to be most vulnerable to exposure.
+On 10 March 1916, the Germans blew a camouflet which collapsed 20 ft of the gallery.
 The British blew their own camouflet on 24 March, which collapsed more of the gallery and a charge was placed 240 ft along, even though the German trenches were 420 ft away.
-F gallery was dug at 38 ft and then stopped, when it ran into German defensive mines about 100 ft from the German lines.
-Work still went on in the higher galleries and the British tunnellers entered two German galleries and demolished them.
-There were four central galleries, two laid from shaft D and two from shaft H. Mines 1–6 contained 1800 lb, 31000 lb, 15000 lb, 13500000 lb 12000 lb and 600 lb of ammonal.
-(For most of the time, the British preparations were obstructed by an efficient German counter-mining effort but the British carried away excavated earth in sacks by hand, dumped it in dips unseen and then camouflaged the dumps.)
+F gallery was dug at 38 ft and then stopped when it ran into German defensive mines about 100 ft from the German lines.

+Work continued in the higher galleries and the British tunnellers entered two German galleries and demolished them.
+There were four central galleries, two laid from shaft D and two from shaft H. (For most of the time, the British preparations were obstructed by an efficient German counter-mining effort but the British carried away excavated earth in sacks by hand, dumped it in dips unseen and then camouflaged the dumps.)
 From Kemmel Hill, a hollow south of St Eloi could be observed and was thought to be a German assembly area.
-No artillery-fire was directed on the area but a code word was arranged at which the guns were to open rapid fire.
+No artillery fire was directed on the area, but a code word was arranged at which the guns were to open rapid fire.

-German defensive preparations
+German preparations

 The 46th Reserve Division (Generalleutnant von Wasielewski), part of the XXIII Reserve Corps (General Hugo von Kathen) which had been in the Ypres area since late 1914, took over from the 123rd Division on 23 March, with both brigades in the line, the 92nd Brigade and the attached Reserve Jäger Battalion 18 (RJB 18) taking over at St Eloi.
 The German mines in the area had become waterlogged and dilapidated but the 123rd Division engineers had been confident that a British mine attack was unlikely and air reconnaissance had revealed no obvious preparations for an attack.
 More artillery positions had been detected near Kruisstraat and Dickebusch Lake and huts had been built near Wulverghem and Vierstraat but this had not been seen as suspicious.
 During the night of 25/26 March, the III Battalion, Reserve Infantry Regiment 216 (RIR 216) was relieved by RJB 18, with I Battalion, RIR 216 in close reserve.
 On the afternoon of 26 March a listening post overheard British troops discussing mines to be fired at St Eloi but a careful inspection by German tunnellers found no cause for alarm.
 As a precaution, RJB 18 thinned its front line to keep more troops in the support trenches and it was a quiet night.